Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Balanced MSL via MOO

 \subsection{Problem formulation}

-In this section, we modify the original MML problem \eqref{eq:multi-modal} to ensure balanced learning among modalities.
-Intuitively, the slow-to-learn modality will have the worst optimality gap.
-Thus, to alleviate the imbalanced learning problem, we modify the MML formulation to encourage the learning of the modality with the worst optimality gap.
-Specifically, we propose to achieve the optimality of multi-modal objective constrained upon the optimality of the worst-performing (in terms of optimality gap) uni-modal objective, that is
+In this section, we modify the original multi-modal sensor learning problem \eqref{eq:multi-modal} to encourage balanced learning across modalities.
+Intuitively, the slow-to-learn modality will have the largest optimality gap.
+To alleviate this imbalance, we modify the MSL formulation to encourage learning of the modality with the worst optimality gap.
+Specifically, we seek to optimize the multi-modal sensor fusion objective subject to the optimality of the worst-performing (in terms of optimality gap) uni-modal sensor objective, namely,